-By the end of the registration period 100% refund

-By the end of the registration period.
-By the end of the second week 80% refund

-By the end of the third week 60% refund

-By the end of the fourth week 40% refund

-By the end of the fifth week 20% refund

-More than five weeks no refund
+By the end of the registration period 100% refund By the end of the registration period 80% refund By the end of the third week 60% refund By the end of the fourth week By the end of the fifth week 40% refund By the end of the fifth week 20% refund More than five weeks no refund

 Nyack College grants will be prorated according to tuition charged.
 All other fees will not be refundable once the registration period closes (this includes private music lessons).
+Students who withdraw during a scheduled school break will have their withdrawal processed using the last date of classes scheduled before the break.

-Degree Completion Program Withdrawal/Refund Policy
+Organizational Management Program Withdrawal/Refund Policy

-The SADE refund policy is established to determine the amount of tuition each student is refunded when a withdrawal from Nyack College is required.
-It is important to officially withdraw (see Withdrawals and Re-Admissions in the SADE Student Handbook) to ensure tuition, fees, and financial aid adjustments are complete in a timely manner.
+The Organizational Management refund policy is established to determine the amount of tuition each student is refunded when a withdrawal from Nyack College is required.
+It is important to officially withdraw (see Withdrawals and Re-Admissions in the OM Student Handbook) to ensure tuition, fees, and financial aid adjustments are complete in a timely manner.
 Failure to complete and submit an official withdrawal form before attendance stops will increase the total amount due on the student's final bill.
-Below is the refund polices for the SADE Program.
+Below is the refund polices for the OM Program.